WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 * Set my own Github repo of working routine! (😊)
 * Set up my new laptop! (yay!👏)
 * Made some progress on my HCP work.
+  * KW: YEAAAAAH!
+All good stuff :taco:

 #### What did you struggle with?

 * Too much information to take in...
 * Get used to new working routine and environment.
 * Using Git
+  * KW: I hope the discussion we had in the meeting, but I'll try to find more useful resources going forwards.
 * Getting access to UK Biobank data

 #### What would you like to work on next week?

 * Write up HCP
+  * KW: GO GO GO :muscle:
+  * KW: Note to self: add writing resources to onboarding repo

 #### Where do you need help from Kirstie?

 * I may need Kirstie help me interpret the results from my HCP work, especially on the brain side.
 But I need to get sets of final results first :)
+  * KW: Lets discuss these in our next meeting on 1st Nov